rain-1/rain-1.github.io/use-sftp-not-scp.md

 It interprets the filename as a shell command *on the remote host* before trying to copy that file. e.g. ``scp pi:'`touch wow`' .`` creates a file on the 'pi' computer.

 Some people have called this a "feature" rather than a bug and discussed how you can do things like `scp pi:/db/backup-$(date +%s)`.
-I don't really bug this, do you know anybody that makes use of this feature on purpose?
+I don't really buy this, do you know anybody that makes use of this feature on purpose?

 So you have to do a bit of awkward/difficult shell sorcery with `"` and `'` to copy filenames with spaces or sigils.
 It can be complex when there are 4 different possible levels of quoting and interpretation in a single command (local shell processing, command line options processing, parsing of inputs, remote shell processing).